yaronpri/githubrunneronaks/README.md

 ## Deployment
 ### 1st Step - Use Bicep to deploy AKS and self-hosted Github Runners
-Deploy an AKS cluster and install Github Action Runners by triggering manually the GitHub action - DeployRunnerAKS - you can change the resource group, cluster name and admin user name by modifiying [the action file](.github/workflows/deployIaC.yaml)
+Deploy an AKS cluster and install Github Action Runners by triggering manually the GitHub action - DeployRunnerAKS - you can change the resource group, region, cluster name and admin user name by modifiying [the action file](.github/workflows/deployIaC.yaml)

 ### 2nd step - Deploy sample app using self-hosted runner
 The second step is to deploy the sample app by trigerring manually the Github action - DeploySampleApp.